scipy-conference/scipy_proceedings/papers/martone_bacchio_pyrsb/pyrsb.rst

    :label:`bench:tuned:rsb:vs:csr:speedup:vs:matrix`

 With respect to non-autotuned RSB samples, the application of ``autotune`` brought a median improvement of :math:`1.6\times`.
-This includes all samples, inclusive the lower quartile, with speedup between :math:`1\times` (no speedup) and :math:`1.2\times`, which we nevertheless regard as `ineffective` (see next subsection's discussion).
+This includes all samples, inclusive of the lower quartile, with speedup between :math:`1\times` (no speedup) and :math:`1.2\times`, which we nevertheless regard as `ineffective` (see next subsection's discussion).
 An overview of which matrix benefited more, and which less from autotuning is given by Fig. :ref:`bench:autotuning:speedup:vs:matrix`.
 There is no clear trend to see here.
 We observe that most of the cases (70%) benefited from autotuning.
-It's worth to mention that the longer the time limit chosen to run SpMM before taking each performance sample, the less the fluctuation we would have encountered here, and times we chose were quite tight.
+It's worth mentioning that the longer the time limit chosen to run SpMM before taking each performance sample, the less the fluctuation we would have encountered here, and times we chose were quite tight.

 .. figure:: bench_autotuning_speedup_vs_matrix.pdf